zhengyudi/zhengyudi.github.io/source/about/index.md

 # Short Bio

 I am a research assistant in the [Faculty of Informatics, University of Lugano][1], under the supervision of [Prof. Walter Binder][2].
-My research interests include program analysis and dynamic compilation.
+My research interests include program analysis, virtual machine, and dynamic compilation.

 ----